 Lesson You can Learn from Puma’s Omnichannel Strategy

-Puma, in its omnichannel strategy, has put its customers in mind and optimized the channel they prefer to use with its multi-touchpoint strategy and the mobile-first approach.
+In its omnichannel retail strategy, Puma has put its customers in mind and optimized the channel they prefer to use with its multi-touchpoint strategy and the mobile-first approach.

-Moreover, Puma has also realized the fact that mobile is no longer the future, if you want to survive in this competitive environment, you have to serve an excellent experience to your customers on mobile now: 60% of traffic and 41% of online orders come from mobile.
+Moreover, Puma has also realized that mobile is no longer the future if you want to survive in this competitive environment.
+You have to serve an excellent experience for your customers on mobile now: 60% of traffic and 41% of online orders come from mobile.

 - About the Brand: A French multinational chain of personal care and beauty stores

 A prime example of how this cosmetic giant has seamlessly linked its online and in-store offerings is its cross-platform channel initiative, Happening at Sephora, which displays all the events, launches, and activities at the physical stores onto their digital channel.

 Correspondingly, their in-store experience offers digital tools that draw the customers back to the digital channel.